pixop/video-compare/README.md

 A movable slider enables easy viewing of the difference across any region of interest.

-Thanks to the versatility of FFmpeg, it is actually also possible to use `video-compare` to compare two images.
-The common PNG and JPEG formats have been successfully tested to work.
-Image sequences are also supported.
+Thanks to FFmpeg's flexibility, `video-compare` can compare two images in popular formats like PNG and JPEG, and also supports image sequences.

 ## Installation